-19.01 This agreement shall continue in force and effect from the date of ratification to 31 August 2014 and shall be renewed automatically thereafter for periods of one year each unless either party notifies the other in writing within the period of ninety days before the agreement ceases to operate that it desires to amend or terminate this agreement.
+This agreement shall continue in force and effect from the date of ratification to 31 August 2020 and shall be renewed automatically thereafter for periods of one year each unless either party notifies the other in writing within the period of Commented [A10]: Can we get a title please?

+ninety days before the agreement ceases to operate that it desires to amend or terminate this agreement.
 Where notice to amend the agreement is given, the provisions of this agreement shall continue in force until a new agreement is signed or the right to strike or lock out accrues, whichever first occurs.